symfony-tr/symfony-docs-tr/book/service_container.rst

 for special functionality, create more complex services, and perform operations after the container is built.

-Marking Services as public / private
+Marking Serviss as public / private
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 When defining services, you'll usually want to be able to access these definitions